 - Mountain weather and environment

-Failing that, then a re-sit of the whole assessment may be necessary.
 If a candidate fails 2 IMS assessments then they will be required to attend the 4 day training course again before a further assessment.